zzzprojects/iOS-Tutorial/docs/pages/getting-started/auto-layout.md

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/autolayout13.png">

-It means that in landscape mode, the Safe Area goes to the top of the screen that’s why the top labels are not aligned.
+It means that in landscape mode, the Safe Area goes to the top of the screen that's why the top labels are not aligned.
 So let's define the constraints of other labels as well with their corresponding sides of the view.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/autolayout14.png">